sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-main-wall.md

 {.topo}

 **Mega Shot (7a)**
-climbs the shothole L of Megalithic Man from the fourth bolt on that route and utilizing the last 2 bolts on that route too.
+Climbs the shothole L of Megalithic Man from the fourth bolt on that route and utilizing the last 2 bolts on that route too.
 The crux can be avoided by going further L at 6c.

 **14. Megalithic Man (6b+) *&starf;&starf;***
 A fine route, bold low down finishing left and up from the 5th BR.
-The< **Super Direct Finish**
+The **Super Direct Finish**
 is a fingery direct finish at 6c+ *&starf;&starf*;.

 **15. Poisonality (7a) *&starf;***